JohnOiko/Rock-Paper-Scissors-CNN/README.md

 # Models tested
 It is noted that the first two models were tested for performance comparison with the third and most complex model.
-- **Suport Vector Machine**: The first mode fitted and tested is a simple Support Vector classifier, whose implementation is provided by the Sklearn library.
+- **Support Vector Machine**: The first mode fitted and tested is a simple Support Vector classifier, whose implementation is provided by the Sklearn library.
 It's parameters have not been tuned as it is only used for comparison purposes.
 - **Random Forest**: The second model is a Random Forest classifier, again implemented by using the applicable Sklearn class.
 It's parameters have also not been tuned for the aforementioned reasons.
 - **Convolutional Neural Network**: The third model is a Convolutional Neural Network built using the Keras framework provided by Tensorflow.
-It makes use of early stopping with a batch size of 256 and up to 100 epochs.
+It uses a batch size of 256 and is trained for 70 epochs.

 The architecture of the **Convolutional Neural Network** is the following:
 1. Two random flip layers, one vertical and one horizontal.